bansallab/asnr/Networks/Mammalia/voles_social_projection_bipartite_weighted/Readme.md

 Total duration of data collection|6 days
 Time resolution of data collection (within a day)|12 hours Time span of data collection (within a day)|24 hours Note|Networks represent social data combined over two consecutive trapping sessions at four sites (BHP, KCS, PLJ and ROB).
-Populations were trapped in ‘primary’ sessions every 28 days from March to November, and every 56 days from November to March.
+Populations were trapped in _primary¬ê sessions every 28 days from March to November, and every 56 days from November to March.
 **Citation** | Davis, Stephen, et al. "Spatial analyses of wildlife <br> contact networks."
 Journal of the Royal Society <br> Interface 12.102 (2015): 20141004.